Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Additional details and results on numerical experiments

-Next, we provide further discussions and comparisons between our \spe{} and \droe{} models, and the RO model proposed in \citeec{Rath_et_al:2017ec} based on the experiment setting in Section \ref{subsec:expt_Rath}.
 We start with comparing the optimal assignments as shown in Table \ref{table:assg_Rath_et_al}.
-In the RO model, the worst-case surgery duration can either be the mean $m_i$ or the upper bound $m_i+\dhat_i$ (i.e., when $f_i=1$), and $\tau'=\lfloor \tau|I| \rfloor$ controls the number of surgeries that can deviate from mean.
+In the RO model, the worst-case surgery duration can either be the mean $m_i$ or the upper bound $m_i+\dhat_i$ (i.e., when $b_i=1$), and $\tau'=\lfloor \tau|I| \rfloor$ controls the number of surgeries that can deviate from mean.
 Surgeries highlighted in blue in Table \ref{table:assg_Rath_et_al} are those surgeries taking the maximum surgery duration $m_i+\dhat_i$.
 First, we observe that the OR assignments are the same across different models.
 Moreover, the anesthesiologist assignments for \spe{} and \droe{} models are the same.
 However, the optimal anesthesiologist assignments in the RO model are different from both \spe{} and \droe{} models.
 In particular, when $\tau=0.2$, the RO model assigns six surgeries to anesthesiologist 3, which may lead to huge overtime as we will show next.

 Figures \ref{fig:OS_Rath_et_al_anes_OT} and \ref{fig:OS_Rath_et_al_room_OT} show the out-of-sample anesthesiologist and OR overtime from the three models, respectively.
 We observe that our \spe{} model generally produces a smaller anesthesiologist and OR overtime than the \droe{} and RO models.
 As discussed in Section \ref{subsec:expt_sol_quality}, the \droe{} model produces a slightly larger overtime than the \spe{} model, as well as the RO model.
 However, we observe that the RO model may yield an anesthesiologist or OR overtime significantly larger than both the \spe{} and \droe{} models.
-This could be explained by the construction of the RO uncertainty set $\calD(\tau)$, which consists of scenarios with exactly $\tau'$ surgeries deviating from the mean only.
+This could be explained by the construction of the RO uncertainty set $\calD(\tau')$, which consists of scenarios with exactly $\tau'$ surgeries deviating from the mean only.
 That is, the uncertainty set may not be able to capture the variability of all surgery durations (since only part of the surgery durations are altered) as opposed to our \spe{} and \droe{} models.
 In contrast, the out-of-sample overtime performances from the \spe{} and \droe{} models are more stable (with a smaller standard deviation).